Overview

 Breakfast, Lunch, Dinner

 Departing early, we head back to Kenya, stopping for lunch and supplies en route.
-We overnight outside Nakuru at a lovely campsite on a local farm.
-Nakuru is Kenya’s 4th largest town and capital of the Rift Valley Province and lies adjacent to the small but wildlife rich Lake Nakuru National Park. *EAMO Orphanage.
+We overnight outside Nakuru at a lovely campsite.
+Nakuru is Kenya’s 4th largest town and capital of the Rift Valley Province and lies adjacent to the small but wildlife rich Lake Nakuru National Park.

 Meals: